 j by 1.

 The final solution is presented below and performs an exhaustive investigation of 3–digit factors and records each palindromic product into a dictionary.
-After the loops finishes, the dictionary is converted to a list and sorted into descending order.
+After the loops finish, the dictionary is converted to a list and sorted into descending order.
 This list can then accommodate multiple queries to find the largest palindrome within a search limit.

 Here is a typical Python idiom for searching a sorted list for the closest value not meeting nor exceeding a target value,